 - 12% of 39-53-year old’s

 In 2013, the average person had 26 apps on their phone by 2018 that number was 80.
-These micro-investing and micro-saving apps are pulling money off the traditional banking platforms penny by penny.
+As a result, we are seeing more micro-investing apps being downloaded and used.
+Consequently, the micro-investing and micro-savings apps are pulling money off the traditional banking platforms penny by penny.
 This may be more like death by a thousand cuts.
 The standalone fintech apps are following the typical technology startup strategy, attract customers with one small feature, often a free feature, and build out more and more supportive features to create customer lock-in.
-Acorns started with just investing small change, check out their services now.
+For example, Acorns started with just investing small change, check out their services now.

 In September, I had an opportunity to speak at CUNA’s Technology Conference in Chicago about the impact of saving and investing apps on Credit Unions and Community Banks.
 The micro-investing and micro-savings apps remind me of the glaciers melting.
-Drip by drip doesn’t seem like a lot, just like with micro-savings, penny by penny doesn’t seem like a lot but, over time it will amount to millions and millions of dollars.
+It seems, like drip by drip isn’t like a lot, just like with micro-savings, penny by penny doesn’t seem like a lot but, over time it will amount to millions and millions of dollars.
 Additionally, these micro-investing apps are expanding their service offerings quickly while creating a great customer experience.

 Why Customers Are Using Fintech Apps